Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Neighborhood Services has been directed to continue to investigate and appropriately abate violations to the Code of Ordinances.
 Neighborhood Services Officers will continue their routine patrols through their respective Code Districts.
 Discretion has been given to the Neighborhood Services Officer to choose how strictly they will enforce the Code, but maintaining the Health, Safety, and Welfare of our community remains paramount.

-Neighborhood Services Officers have been directed to limit personal contact with residents for the safety of the resident and the officer.
-Thus, contact with residents regarding violations of the Code will be conducted primarily with emails, phone calls, and official letters.
+Neighborhood Services Officers are practicing social distancing with residents per CDC guidelines for the safety of the resident and the officer.
+Contact with residents regarding violations of the Code is also being conducted primarily via emails, phone calls, and official letters.

 Neighborhood Services considers all violations to be important to the Health, Safety, and Welfare of our community.
 Violations such as high grass and weeds can become a problem with rodents and other unwanted animals like insects and snakes.
 In order to keep the community safe from these vermin, it is imperative that Neighborhood Services enforce even perceived minor violations.

-The most effective way to contact Neighborhood Services is through email email@example.com or by phone at 817- 952-2640.
-Due to the staffing levels at this time, please allow adequate time for Neighborhood Services to reply.
+The most effective way to contact Neighborhood Services is through email firstname.lastname@example.org or by phone at 817- 952-2640.
 All efforts will be taken to promptly address your concerns.

 Neighborhood Services is committed to educating and engaging with residents.
 Our staff will work with all residents to ensure compliance.
 This means possibly extending time to get property in compliance or assisting with available resources.
 Citations are a last resort.
 If you have issues contacting Neighborhood Services staff is the best course of action.

 Notice of Violation (NOV) is NOT a citation.
 An NOV is a method of communication with residents.
 The NOV is to inform you that a Neighborhood Services Officer has witnessed a code violation.
 The NOV is a chance for the resident to get property in compliance or to start a conversation with Neighborhood Services.
-All Code questions should be directed to firstname.lastname@example.org or by phone at 817-952-2640.
-Due to the staffing levels at this time, please allow adequate time for Neighborhood Services to reply.
+All Code questions should be directed to email@example.com or by phone at 817-952-2640.
 All efforts will be taken to promptly address your concerns.

 Please contact the Bedford Municipal Court at 817-952-2150 press 2.